skowragn/Grpc_RateLimiter/README.md

 <img width="1170" height="820" alt="image" src="https://github.com/user-attachments/assets/daffc576-91fa-4229-9da9-0803a2df7c38" />

 Figure 1.
 Rate Limiting Service as a middleware API gateway (with MemoryCache)

 2. Fixed window counter algorithms should be used
-3. The gRPC methods here are unary calls - request message as a parameter, and returns the response (similar to actions on web API controllers).
+3. The gRPC methods here are unary calls (based on proto file) - request message as a parameter, and returns the response (similar to actions on web API controllers).

 ## Fixed window counter algorithm
 Fixed window counter algorithm works as follows: